ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

 Interaction with Uncertainty
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As touched upon in the section on :ref:`combining draws and seeds<Combining Draws and Seeds>`, when multiple :term:`branch configurations<Branch Configuration>` would result in multiple simulations the result is a simulation for every combination.
-Let's add draws to our previous branches file and figure out how many simulations it will result in.
+As touched upon in the section on :ref:`combining draws and seeds<Combining Draws and Seeds>`, each of the top level keys in a :term:`branch configuration<Branch Configuration>` can be independently produce a set of simulations to be run.
+To find the total set of simulations to be run from a branch configuration file, we need to count the Cartesian product of the top level keys.
+We'll use a slight alteration of our intervention configuration as an example.

 .. code-block:: yaml
     :caption: egg_intervention_with_parameter_uncertainty_branches.yaml

     input_draw_count: 100
+    random_seed_count: 4

     branches:
             - egg_intervention:
                     recruitment:
                         proportion: [0.0, 0.4, 0.8, 1.0]

 This branch configuration will produce 400 simulations.
-For each of the 100 :term:`input draws<Input Draw>` a simulation will be run with the egg intervention recruitment set to each of the four options in turn.
+First we consider the space of :term:`configuration parameters<Configuration Parameter>` the simulation will be run for: one scenario for each of the four recruitment proportions.
+For each scenario, we will run a simulation for each combination of :term:`input draw<Input Draw>` and :term:`random seed<Random Seed>` specified byt the ``input_draw_count`` and ``random_seed_count`` keys.
+So we'll have:
+``(Number of input draws) * (Number of random seeds) * (Number of scenarios) = 100 * 4 * 4 = 1600``
+simulations to run from this branch configuration.

 Multi-parameter Variation
 ^^^^^^^^^^^^^^^^^^^^^^^^^